View our posts

 Police: 111 (or 999 if there is an immediate risk or threat)

-What to do if you are concerned about a child at Harris Primary Academy MayflowerThe Academy Lead Designated Staff Member for Safeguarding is Joanna Webb (Acting Vice Principal) j.webb@harrisprimarymayflower.org.uk
+What to do if you are concerned about a child at Harris Primary Academy MayflowerThe Academy Lead Designated Staff Member for Safeguarding is Joanna Webb (Vice Principal) j.webb@harrisprimarymayflower.org.uk

-The Deputy Lead Designated Staff Member for Safeguarding is Katie Hanley (Principal) k.hanley@harrisprimarymayflower.org.uk Wrap accreditation number: 9744180
+The Deputy Lead Designated Staff Member for Safeguarding is Katie Hanley (Executive Principal) k.hanley@harrisprimarymayflower.org.uk Wrap accreditation number: 9744180

-The Deputy Lead Designated Staff Member for Safeguarding is Steven Kimberley (Vice Principal) S.Kimberley@harrisprimarymayflower.org.uk
+The Deputy Lead Designated Staff Member for Safeguarding is Steven Kimberley (Acting Head of Academy) S.Kimberley@harrisprimarymayflower.org.uk

-The Deputy Lead Designated Staff Member for Safeguarding is Andrew Wright (Vice Principal) A.Wright@harrisprimarymayflower.org.uk
+The Deputy Lead Designated Staff Member for Safeguarding is Andrew Wright (Acting Head of Academy) A.Wright@harrisprimarymayflower.org.uk

 The Deputy Lead Designated Staff Member for Safeguarding is Cheryl Lopez (Assistant Principal/Senco) C.Lopez@harrisprimarymayflower.org.uk